What to do in the event of a death

 Council Tax Reduction Scheme

 If you have been claiming CTRS as a couple, it may mean that you will need to make a claim in your own right.
-Please call customer services on 0300 330 7000 where an Officer will help you in your application.
+Please contact customer services if you need help with your application.

 The claim process has been made as simple as possible and on most occasions can be completed on the telephone without the need to visit the council offices in person.

 If you have not previously claimed as a couple, you may wish to consider applying based on your current circumstances.
-If you have any doubt as to whether you may qualify please contact customer services on 0300 330 7000 where an officer can advise you, explain the application process and if appropriate, arrange a telephone application at a convenient time.
+If you have any doubt as to whether you may qualify please contact us so that we can explain the application process and, if appropriate, arrange a telephone application at a convenient time.

 Executors are the people appointed in the will to deal with the estate of a person who has died.